 Whereas a rowing machine can hit the lower body but will also affect several areas of your upper body as well.
 It will work your biceps and shoulders and can even be good core work if you’re able to really focus on your core as you row.

 Rowing can be a lower impact exercise, assuming you don’t overload the machine and therefore not too hard on your joints.
+And again rowing machine workout will give you the strength that you can apply on rowing a boat in a lake or river.
 Running, on the other hand, is a different story.
-Running on harder surfaces with bad shoes for too long can destroy your joints, so make sure to go in warm and always where properly supported shoes.
+Running on harder surfaces like treadmill with bad shoes for too long can destroy your joints, so make sure to go in warm and always where properly supported shoes.

 But let’s talk about the thing I’m sure the average person values the most, the number of calories burnt by each exercise.
 Now there is no way to calculate this accurately for everyone since everybody is different.

 Not to mention even if you do it’ll cost less to replace the rowing machine.
 However, which machine you use is ultimately up to you and your results will vary.
 As long as you take the time to warm up and stretch and remember to put your heart into it you’re bound to see results regardless of your choice.
 So be careful and go out and crush it.